Open-Systems-Pharmacology/OSMOSES/Documentation/Individuals-BB.md

 ### Create a new Individual
 - Access to PK-Sim UI
+- To allow **aging**, this property must be selected upon creation of the individual in PK-Sim.
+In this case, the corresponding parameters well be represented by table formulas.

 ### Use-cases and solutions
 - Add a new compartment to the SS